StefanoRatto/doremifasollatidos/README.md

-# DoReMiFaSolLaTiDOS
+# DoReMiFaSolLaTiDOS - High-Performance HTTP Load Testing Tool

-A high-performance, concurrent HTTP load testing tool written in C. This tool allows you to perform load testing on web servers by sending multiple concurrent GET or POST requests with optimized performance and detailed metrics.
+A high-performance, memory-safe concurrent HTTP load testing tool written in C. This tool allows you to perform load testing on web servers by sending multiple concurrent GET or POST requests with optimized performance, comprehensive safety checks, and detailed metrics.

 ## Features